DPDK/dpdk/doc/guides/rel_notes/known_issues.rst

 **Description**:
    ``AVX-512`` support has been disabled on some conditions.
-   This shouldn't be confused with ``CONFIG_RTE_ENABLE_AVX512`` config option which is already disabled by default.
-This config option defines if ``AVX-512`` specific implementations of some file to be used or not.
-What has been disabled is compiler feature to produce ``AVX-512`` instructions from any source code.

    On DPDK v18.11 ``AVX-512`` is disabled for all ``GCC`` builds which reported to cause a performance drop.